BullseyeCoverage Up Contents Search

 module_exit(m_exit)

-Alternatively, the entry points can be defined using a module initialization helper macro provided by Linux.
+Alternatively, the entry points can be defined using a kernel module initialization helper macro provided by Linux.
 For example, a USB driver may use module_usb_driver rather than module_init and module_exit.

 1. Put BullseyeCoverage/bin at the front of the PATH environment variable.